-- Evaluate relevant and irrelevant costs/revenues in choosing among alternatives such as "make or buy", rent or lease, etc., and understand the importance of quantitative as well as qualitative factors in the decision-making process.
+- Evaluate relevant and irrelevant costs/revenues in choosing among alternatives such as and "make or buy", rent or lease, etc., and understand the importance of quantitative as well as qualitative factors in the decision-making process.

 - Synthesize short-run from long-run pricing decisions including target-costing approach.

 - Evaluate business performance using the four perspective of balanced scorecard.